 Please note that the schedule is a living document and changes depending on what’s going on in the course.
-If you print it out, you’ll need to keep your paper version up to date with the online version.
-If you keep a browser tab open all semester, make sure you refresh it when you go to look up the next assignment and reflection prompt.
+If you print it out (not recommended), you’ll need to keep your paper version up to date with the online version, which will be a serious chore.
+If you keep a browser tab open all semester, make sure you refresh it whenever you go to look something up.

-To access all other articles and book chapters on the syllabus, we use a tool called Zotero to manage and provide access to articles and chapter scans.
-All readings that aren’t already online (and some that are) will be available through the class Zotero library.
+To access all articles and book chapters on the syllabus, we use a tool called Zotero to manage and provide access to articles and chapter scans.
+ALL readings that aren’t already online will be available through the class Zotero library.
+You will NEVER have to find anything on your own.

 If you don’t have one already, sign up for a free account at zotero.org.
 Creating a Zotero account requires only that you specify a username, password, and email address.
 You will not get any spam from Zotero or anyone else because of your Zotero account.
 Use your UNM email address!